DMDcoin/diamond-contracts-core/README.md

   - ValidatorSetHbbft.reportMalicious
   - KeyGenHistory.writeAck
   - KeyGenHistory.writePart

-- `InitializerHbbft`: used once on network startup and then destroyed.
-This contract is needed for initializing upgradable contracts since an upgradable contract can't have the constructor.
-The bytecode of this contract is written by the `scripts/make_spec_hbbft.js` into `spec.json` along with other contracts when initializing on genesis block.

 - `RandomHbbft`: stores random numbers written by the HBBFT engine.
 Random numbers are used to form a new validator set at the beginning of each staking epoch by the `ValidatorSet` contract.
 There are two key functions:
   - `setCurrentSeed`.
 This is a setter that can only be called by the HBBFT engine in order to set the newly generated random number that is gonna be used for the new validator set selection.